Dubai: Emirates Transport Media Dept.

 The campaign also urges drivers to avoid driving aggressively, or drive during the period just before iftar when road users tend to be a little more reckless, or the period just after having the iftar meal, when one might feel a little drowsy.

-Dubai, UAE: Emirates Transport (ET), the largest provider of school transport services in the UAE, announced the launch of a system to
+Emirates Transport (ET), the largest school transport provider in the UAE, in cooperation with the Emirates Schools Establishment, has launched the pilot